makersacademy/bowling-challenge/README.md

 There are three clear areas of responsibility within my bowling game:

-(1) creating a frame of two bowls, owned by the Frame function (2) calculating score, including bonus scores, owned by the Score function (3) user interface function, which calls on score and frame, the Game function
+- One: creating a frame of two bowls, owned by the Frame function
+- Two: calculating score, including bonus scores, owned by the Score function
+- Three: user interface function, which calls on score and frame, the Game function

+## How To Run

+- Clone this repo from your CLI to your local machine `git clone [url]`
+- Navigate to the rps-challenge folder `cd bowling-challenge`
+- Open the game in your browser by running `open index.html`
+- Start playing the game!

 ## User interface